We collaborate with with partners at Northwestern and institutions across the US and internationally. Read about our key partnerships.

 Faculty Support Services - NUIT

 A department within NUIT's Academic & Research Technologies, Faculty Support Services supports Northwestern faculty in using technology effectively in their teaching.
 The Searle Center collaborates with Faculty Support Services on a number of programs and initiatives.
+Visit the Digital Learning website to learn more about TEACHx, an annual forum that features faculty presentations on innovating with technology.

 Center for Excellence in Learning and Teaching, An-Najah National University